npo-poms/media-gui/README.md

 ## check the current development
-Run `npm run dev && npm run serve` to build and run the current development version on `http://localhost:port` ( port defaults to 4000 )
+Run `./ watch-dev.sh` to build and run the current development version on `http://localhost:port` ( port defaults to 4000 )

 ## live reloading
 Run `npm run watch:dev` and navigate to `http://localhost:port` ( port defaults to 4000 )